 Hand Drawn Sketches

 Hand drawn sketches are always a great way to start any project.
 Sketching is a great way to flesh out ideas on your own or with your team.
 They have the advantage of being fast to easy to create and you can quickly iterate on them.
 Sketches are also great when you have to collaborate with outside stakeholders who may not have the time or skill to invest in higher fidelity wireframes.
 At OpenPeak we primarily used whiteboard sketching to get design and engineering on the same page.
-You can see some examples of the sessions we did here.

 Traditional wireframes are really useful when explaining your product and what you're building.
 Flat wireframes can be highly designed or just be rough impressions of what the final interface will look like.
 In the past I've often been asked what I think the best wireframing tools are.
 Really, tools shouldn't matter as long as the end result meets the need.
 But in my own personal experience Omnigraffle, Balsamiq, Illustrator or Sketch have worked really well.
 I'd feel confident recommending them to any team or individual designer.
 In the end you'll most likely choose the tool dependent on different factors like size, team location and scope of the project.